Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Introduction to the N400 (semantic violation) and P600 (syntactic violation) ERP.
 - Syntactic processing takes place in a network of left inferior frontal and superior temporal brain regions that are activated during language processing.
 - Memory-unification-control model of language processing
-    - Memory: the linguistic knowledge encoded and consolidated into neocortical memory structures.
+    - *Memory*: the linguistic knowledge encoded and consolidated into neocortical memory structures.
-    - Unification: the integration of phonological, semantic, and syntactic information into an overall representation of the whole utterance.
+    - *Unification*: the integration of phonological, semantic, and syntactic information into an overall representation of the whole utterance.
-    - Control: the selection of actions during social interactions and joint actions such as bilingualism.
+    - *Control*: the selection of actions during social interactions and joint actions such as bilingualism.
 ![Figure 11.25](figure11-25.png)
 - Similar to the motor system, if a person’s speech is altered and the speaker hears the altered speech, the speaker adjusts their speech to correct for sensory feedback errors.
 - When there’s a mismatch between expected and actual auditory signals, there’s increased activity in the bilateral superior temporal cortex.
 - Two steps in speech production
-    - Macroplanning: what to say.
+    - *Macroplanning*: what to say.
-    - Microplanning: how to say it.
+    - *Microplanning*: how to say it.
 - Just like motor behavior, the intention of communication is represented by goals and subgoals and is fulfilled by a hierarchy.
 ![Figure 11.27](figure11-27.png)
 - Findings support the idea of serial processing during initial speech production.